DCAN-Labs/hbcd-docs/docs/measures/mri/qc.md

   <span class="arrow">▸</span>
 </div>
 <div class="notification-open-collapsible-content">
 <p>The release currently includes BrainSwipes results for only structural and functional MRI.
 Diffusion results will be included in a later release.
 However, existing automated QC procedures for processed diffusion data are fairly robust compared to sMRI and fMRI.
-Please see here (ADD LINK) for details.</p>
+The automated QC metrics are provided in the <a href="../../../datacuration/derivatives/#qsiprep-qsiprep">QSIPrep derivatives</a> - please see more information about automated QC on the QSIPrep website <a href="https://qsiprep.readthedocs.io/en/latest/preprocessing.html#quality-control-data">here</a>.</p>
 </div>
 </p>